 In order to give your child the strong, healthy, and beautiful smile they deserve, you need to know the facts about baby teeth.
 The more you know about baby teeth and how to take care of them, the better.
-So, Dr. Dr. Wyatt Wilson and our dental team are happy to provide the following facts to help you take great care of your child’s smile:
+So, Dr. Dr. Yvonne Han and our dental team are happy to provide the following facts to help you take great care of your child’s smile:

 Fact No. 1: Your child’s baby teeth, also known as primary teeth, are just as important as permanent teeth.
 They can help your child speak and chew and they can also help the adult teeth grow into place.
 Without the baby teeth, the permanent teeth would grow into the smile in a crooked and improper manner.